Google Translate Disclaimer

 Immigration, Refugees and Citizenship Canada (IRCC) issues temporary work permits and travel documents.
 As part of Canada's response to the current situation in the Ukraine, IRCC has announced special measures and has created a Canada-Ukraine Authorization for Emergency Travel (CUAET), available for individuals fleeing Ukraine.
 Anyone authorized to live in Canada under CUAET may be eligible to do so for an initial three years or until their passport expires, with the ability to apply to extend their stay in Canada.
 The CUAET also gives them the option to apply to IRCC for an open work permit or study while in Canada.

 Measures are also in place to allow those already here to extend their stay by up to three years.
 Those already in Canada that have received a job offer and would like to work can now apply for a work permit from within Canada and begin working while their application is being processed.
-IRCC will issue open work permits to Ukrainian visitors, workers and students currently in Canada who are unable to go home.
+IRCC will issue open work permits to Ukrainian visitors, workers and students currently in Canada.
 Additionally, IRCC is waiving fees for travel and immigration documents, such as for Canadian passports, permanent resident travel documents, proofs of citizenship, visitor visas and work and study permits.

 Find up-to-date information on immigration measures for people affected by the situation in Ukraine or contact IRCC directly to find out more about these measures by submitting a webform (add the keyword UKRAINE2022 in the "Your enquiry" box and they will prioritize your request).
 You may also contact them by phone at +1-613-321-4243.